“Hello! I am David Kaplan, and I am not an expert. But I hope in this series to learn as much as possible and explain it to you the best way I can.”

 We hope you enjoy season two and look forward to your comments.

-February 28, 2019, update: This In Theory episode aired on the PBS show SciTech Now.
-Now also available are episodes two, three and four, about the AdS-CFT correspondence, the concept of emergence and the difficult math behind turbulent flows.
+May 23, 2019, update: This In Theory episode aired on the PBS show SciTech Now.
+Now also available are episodes two, three, four and five, about the AdS-CFT correspondence, the concept of emergence, the difficult math behind turbulent flows and the impact of Feynman diagrams on theoretical physics.